fragisir/luckydraw/README.md

 now ypou can login adiim as noraml user but production grade normal user cannot login and // admin login use authentication . thankyou

+if yopu need any help or explain then follow me on github or visit my webside